multisynq/multimcp/roadmap.md

 2. Create metamcp_user/m3t4mcp and metamcp_db database
 3. Build the project
 4. Run tests (unit and integration)
+5. Test MultiSynq usage by simulating user queries
-5. Start the servers with proper environment variables
+6. Start the servers with proper environment variables
-6. Open the inspector in your browser
+7. Open the inspector in your browser

 #### Database Configuration
 - User: metamcp_user